Kitware/pybsm/docs/release_notes/pending_release.rst

 * Added a style sheet to guide future documentation and text updates.

+* Completed the code documentation sections and updated citations.

 CI/CD

 * Added pytest and coverage reports to CI.

-* Added a conditional case of ``opencv-python-headless`` installation
+* Added a conditional case of ``opencv-python-headless`` installation.

-* Add release notes modification check
+* Added release notes modification check.

-* Add python3.12 to test matrix
+* Added python3.12 to test matrix.

 Tests